AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 <figcaption>Spacetime representation of a block celluar automaton in one space and one time dimension (running vertically).
 The blue squares with two inputs and two outputs represent an invertible mapping on the possible states of two sites: 00, 01, 10, 11.</figcaption>
 </figure>

-A more creative way to picture the mechanics of block CAs is provided by this tweet from Matt Henderson.
+A more creative way to picture the mechanics of block CAs is provided by this tweet from Matt Henderson (note that Matt's blocks are not invertible).

 <div>
 <blockquote class="twitter-tweet" align="center"><p lang="en" dir="ltr">given these four jigsaw pieces, there is only one way to fill in the rest of the puzzle.
 The solution ends up drawing a Sierpinski triangle.
 Can you see why? <a href="https://t.co/OvxVz2oehy">pic.twitter.com/OvxVz2oehy</a></p>&mdash; Matt Henderson (@matthen2) <a href="https://twitter.com/matthen2/status/1529552315337818112?ref_src=twsrc%5Etfw">May 25, 2022</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>